 the CEO must, as soon as practicable, notify the Registrar of that fact and the Registrar must record the conviction on the register in respect of the authorisation.

-(2) If the Registrar records 3 or more convictions in respect of an authorisation in any 10 year period the Registrar must notify the CEO of that fact and the CEO must, by notice in writing given to the holder of the authorisation, cancel the authorisation.
+(2) If the Registrar records 3 or more convictions in respect of an authorisation in any 10 year period the Registrar must notify the CEO of that fact and the CEO must, by notice in writing given to the holder of the authorisation, suspend the authorisation for one year.

 (3) For the purposes of this section —

-(a) it is irrelevant that, at the time the authorisation is cancelled under subsection (2), the authorisation is held by a person other than the person who has been convicted of all or any of the offences;
+(a) it is irrelevant that, at the time the authorisation is suspended under subsection (2), the authorisation is held by a person other than the person who has been convicted of all or any of the offences;

 (b) if 2 or more offences arose out of one set of facts those offences are to be regarded as one offence;